braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/android_google_tag_manager.md

 ![A custom trigger in Google Tag Manager set to trigger for some events when "event name" equals "played song".][3]

-Next, create a new tag and enter the class path of your [custom tag provider](#adding-android-google-tag-provider) described later in this article.
+Next, create a new tag ("Function Call") and enter the class path of your [custom tag provider](#adding-android-google-tag-provider) described later in this article.

 This tag will be triggered when you log the `played song` event we just created.